Steffy963/Daily-Journal/README.md

 # Daily-Journal

-👋 Hi, I'm Stephy from New Zealand.
-I recently graduated in Computer and Information Science from Auckland University, and I'm embarking on a fantastic journey into the technology field.
-As there were no major projects in my studies, I took the initiative to develop a small project on my own - a Daily Journal Site using JS, Node.js, and Ejs - to improve my knowledge.
+As there were no major projects in my studies, I took the initiative to develop a small project on my own - a Daily Journal Site using language JS, Node.js, and Ejs - to improve my knowledge.

-During my university studies, I discovered a particular interest in Highly Secure Systems, especially with cryptography.
-I am enthusiastic about getting the opportunity to learn and develop further in this field.
+The site features the ability to add contents to the home page with a database.
+It includes sections for the home page, about, and contact us.
+Additionally, I deployed the search page with options to search by title.
+Currently, I am working on the contact us page to establish a connection to SMTP (Simple Mail Transfer Protocol) to enable the retrieval and handling of details submitted through the contact form.